Second moment of the light-cone Siegel transform and applications: Introduction

 where $s_n=\left \lfloor{\tfrac{n+2}{2}}\right \rfloor$, the term $M_{f,f}(s)$ is a quadratic form on $f$ given in \eqref{def:mffun} and $c_Q\geq 0$ with $c_Q=0$ if and only if $E_Q(s,g)$ has no exceptional pole. \end{Thm}

-\begin{rem} Since some of our applications are nicer when $c_Q=0$ and there is no secondary term it is worthwhile to give some explicit examples for which we know this is the case.
+\begin{rem} Since some of our applications are nicer when there is no secondary term, \comm{i.e. when $c_Q=0$}, it is worthwhile to give some explicit examples for which we know this is the case.
 First, when $n=1,2$ there is no exceptional pole for any form.
 Next, for the standard forms

 it follows from \cite[Theorem 4.4]{KelmerYu2022a} that $c_{Q_n}> 0$ if and only if $n>1$ with $n\equiv 1\Mod{8}$.
 In fact, the same holds for the forms $Q_{n,d}(\bm{v})=\sum_{j=1}^{n+1}v_j^2-d^2v_{n+2}^2$ with $d$ odd and square-free.
 For a general rational $\Q$-isotropic form, $Q(\bm{v})=\bm{v}^tJ\bm{v}$, of signature $(n+1,1)$ it follows from \cite[Theorem 1.8]{KelmerYu2022a} that $c_Q=0$ when $n\equiv 0\Mod{4}$ and $\sqrt{-\det(J)}$ is irrational or when $n\equiv 2\Mod{4}$. \end{rem}